laurariomartin/website/content/funding.md

 {{< funding
     year="2018"
-	project="Winner of the mobility grant 'Axudas para estadías predoutorais Inditex-UDC'" rentity="Inditex and University of A Coruña (Spain)" grant="4305 €"
+	project="Winner of the mobility grant 'Axudas para estadías predoutorais Inditex-UDC'" entity="Inditex and University of A Coruña (Spain)" grant="4305 €"
 >}}
 </table>